aka-023/Rent-a-Read/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-//add the data in Inkspire.books.json in your database
+//add the data in Rent-a-Read .books.json in your database

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.